 Please answer the following questions using data from your organization's last fiscal year.
 We are gathering this information to gain a sense of how your community participates in supporting your organization.
 Please feel comfortable to enter zero in the question fields where that is the appropriate number.
-Please also enter “Zero”, in the fields where your organization does not collect the requested information.
+Please enter “N/A”, in the fields where your organization does not collect the requested information.
 This is a “fill-in-the-blank” section of the online application.

 - Does your organization have paid memberships?
 If so:

 - How many paid memberships did you have?